PSA Rising prostate cancer news, info, support

 Click to bookmark PSA Rising blog headlines feed RSS feed.RSS Feed Blog Headlines

-New, Improved Blood Test for Prostate Cancer May be on the Way
+New, Improved Blood Test for Prostate Cancer May Be On the Way

 April 26, 2007 — New studies of a blood protein recently identified at Johns Hopkins, early prostate cancer antigen-2 (EPCA-2), may change the way men are screened for prostate cancer - a disease that kills tens of thousands of men every year.